37-Year-Old Pitcher – Arizona Diamondbacks

 Randy Wolf Contract Information:

-Signed a minor league contract (NRI) with the Mariners in February of 2014.
+Signed a minor league deal with the Diamondbacks in April 2014.

 To instantly reveal our fantasy analysis of every player – including Randy Wolf – simply subscribe now.